-The surviving shareholders are required to submit a request letter in Form ISR-4 supported by a self attested copy of pan card of all surviving holders, an attested copy of the Death Certificate of the deceased shareholder and the relevant share certificates.
+The surviving shareholders are required to submit a request letter in supported by a self attested copy of pan card of all surviving holders, an attested copy of the Death Certificate of the deceased shareholder and the relevant share certificates.
 It is advisable if the documents are accompanied by a duly executed Transmission Form.
 The form is available for download on the website.

 The Company, on receipt of the said documents, will delete the name of deceased shareholder from its records and issue a Letter of Confirmation in favour of the surviving registered holder.
 Within 120 days of issuance of the letter, you are required to submit the demat request along with the Letter of Confirmation to the DP.

 Q.1 If there is a change in my address, what is the procedure for getting the address changed in the folio?